cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-the square brackets operator is a function
+The square brackets operator is a function.
 For atomic vectors (and matrices), it means "get me the nth element".

 We can ask for multiple elements at once: